rossta/rossta.github.com/source/blog/2018-08-22-new-article.html.md

 <aside class="callout panel">
   <p>
-  I should mention an alternative to this workflow is run <a href="https://ngrok.com">ngrok</a> which is a zero-configuration service for running your localhost server over a secure URL.
+  An alternative to this workflow <a href="https://ngrok.com">ngrok</a>, a hosted, zero-configuration service for running your localhost server over a secure URL.
 Learn more on setting up ngrok from <a href="https://www.remotesynthesis.com/blog/running-ssl-localhost">this post by Brian Rinaldi</a>.
   </p>
 </aside>